ShushannaKarapetyan/shopping-mall/README.md

 ## Shopping Mall

-This is basic REST API (CRUD) to manipulate a list of products in the database.
+This is a basic REST API (CRUD) to manipulate a list of products in the database.
 There is also login functionality ("/api/login") to protect some endpoints.

 - Categories should consist of a title and description fields.